with extra ooo

-Google and others, quickly realised that in order to stay relevant and to be the first choice of search engine, they had to make sure that the search results they provided were as relevant to your search as possible and the war on spam began.
-So much has changed and been tweaked over the years, that some things just aren’t as important as they once were i.e. meta keywords are now completely ignored by google.
+Google and others, quickly realised that in order to stay relevant and to be the first choice of search engines, they had to make sure that the search results they provided were as relevant to your search as possible and the war on spam began.
+So much has changed and been tweaked over the years, that some things just aren’t as important as they once were i.e. meta keywords are now completely ignored by Google.

 The thing is, yes spammy SEO is bad and should be fought to keep everyone happy, but SEO is still alive and well and until such time that we have a better, more catchy acronym we will just have to stick with SEO.
 And in many ways, Search Engine Optimisation has become an even better description than it once was.
 The thing is, people used to use keyword stuff anchor text to tell SERPs what your website was about.
 So for example, if you have a website that sells shoes and you try and target the keyword ‘best shoes in the world’ then you would have a lot of links to your site with the anchor best shoes in the world.
 And this worked!
 But just think about that for a moment — Any unscrupulous person could make their website seem relevant for almost ANY keyword if they used metadata and anchor text and little more.

 More to Come, Soon.

 This is the beginning of a new way to get your SEO on, with added Ooo.
 We have always thought about our business in a way that makes it helpful and user-friendly.
-Last year we have had some pretty great achievements with our clients and we believe that almost everyone should be able to benefit from SEO is some way.
+Last year we have had some pretty great achievements with our clients and we believe that almost everyone should be able to benefit from SEO in some way.